 This improved customer relationship will also lead to improved customer loyalty; a happy client is more likely to think of your firm when their next exit, add-on, or other transaction comes into view, and it’s that loyalty that will make your firm more successful and more reputable over time.

-Put simply, a 360-degree client view will improve your business by improving your experience with and knowledge of the client.
+Put simply, a 360-degree customer view will improve your business by improving your experience with and knowledge of the client.
 More targeted market strategy, better customer service, and enhanced customer loyalty are just some of the ways that utilizing the 360-degree client view will help improve the number of “at-bat” opportunities your firm has to gain new clients, and will help grow the business.

 This article was co-written and researched by Aryanna Garber.